-To obtain a taxi licence, most Local Councils will require you to pass the DSA Taxi Test (first introduced in 1999).
+To obtain a taxi licence, most Local Councils will require you to pass the DVSA Taxi Test (first introduced in 1999).
+Basingstoke is no exception.
 The UK taxi driving test requires a driver to demonstrate good sound driving techniques.
 Local authorities recognise that becoming a taxi driver has a great responsibility for road safety towards yourself and other road users; the test will require you to drive to a high, professional standard.
 Some Local Councils will also require you to pass the 'knowledge' test.

-The DSA know you already hold a full driving licence and do treat this test like another learner test.
+The DVSA know you already hold a full driving licence and do not treat this test like another learner test.
 They presume you have gained valuable experience since passing the standard learner driving test and are able to control the vehicle much better than a learner.
 Unfortunately for you, their standards are very high, which has led to a pass rate on the taxi test of about 30% nationally!
 The low pass rate is in part due to poor preparation for the test.
 No matter how good a driver you think you are, you will no doubt have developed bad driving habits over the years and perhaps are unsure or even unaware of certain rules and procedures.

-As recommended by the DSA who conduct the taxi test, the best way to prepare for the taxi driving test is to take a course of professional driving lessons with a Approved Driving Instructor.
-Passing Place offers this service and provides you with tailored driving lessons covering all aspects of the taxi test, offering in depth knowledge of what the driving examiners are looking for as well as a wealth of experience in advanced driving techniques.
+As recommended by the DVSA who conduct the taxi test, the best way to prepare for the taxi driving test is to take a course of professional driving lessons with a Approved Driving Instructor.
+Passing Place Driving School offers this service and provides you with tailored driving lessons covering all aspects of the taxi test, offering in-depth knowledge of what the driving examiners are looking for, potential test routes, and a wealth of experience in advanced driving techniques.

 How many driving lessons you will need will mainly depend on you current driving standard and any bad habits you may have picked up.
 After undergoing an assessment drive, you will be given instruction to fix bad habits, improve your knowledge of road procedure, and then taken through to taxi test syllabus to reach test standard.

 You must provide a roadworthy vehicle suitable for the purpose of the test, which must include head restraints and seat belts.
 Passing Place can provide a suitable vehicle on request, usually the same vehicle you had your tuition in.

 The practical test consists of an eyesight test, a wheelchair exercise (if applicable), and the driving assessment out on the roads.

-At the start of your taxi test you will be asked to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle with letters and figures 79.4 millimeters high at a distance of 20.5 metres (20 metres for a new style number plate).
+At the start of your taxi test you will be asked to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle with letters and figures 79.4 millimetres high at a distance of 20 metres (20.5 metres for an old style number plate).
 If you fail the eyesight test, you will be unable to take the driving part (but will still be able to continue with the wheelchair section, if applicable).

 During the driving section of the test you will be examined on:

 If you are taking the taxi or 'black cab' style test, you will need to answer some related 'cabology' questions.
-Examples of these include the dimensions of your vehicle, its correct tyre pressures and what you should do if a passenger leaves property behind.
+Examples of these include the dimensions of your vehicle, correct tyre pressures and what you should do if a passenger leaves property behind.
 Your Instructor will cover these as part of your training.

-On passing the test you will receive: a pass certificate, the offer of a debrief, an assessment copy, If you pass the driving element of the taxi test you will receive a TPH10 certificate.
+On passing the test you will receive: a pass certificate, the offer of a debrief and an assessment copy.
+If you pass the driving element of the taxi test you will receive a TPH10 certificate.
 If you pass the wheelchair element you will receive a WTA10 certificate.